 Exemptions from English Language Proficiency requirement

-- You have satisfactorily completed at least 24 credit hours (not including ESL classes) at an accredited college or university in the U.S.
+- Students who have satisfactorily completed at least 24 credit hours (not including ESL classes) at an accredited college or university in the U.S.

-- You have satisfactorily completed the equivalent of College Composition I and College Composition II with a grade of ‘C’ or above at an accredited college or university in the U.S.
+- Students who have satisfactorily completed the equivalent of College Composition I and College Composition II with a grade of ‘C’ or above at an accredited college or university in the U.S.